Auckland68/Data-Analysis/README.md

 # Substack Projects

+This repository contains projects published on my Substack, including data analysis, machine learning and notebooks related to other articles on AI ethics.

-Note: Data Analysis is also included as an essential part of machine learning and deep learning models and as such is also included under the other repositories in this portfolio
+Data Analysis is also included as an essential part of machine learning and deep learning models and as such is also included under the other repositories in this portfolio

 ## Personal Interest Projects on Substack
 [Substack](https://icanalytics.substack.com/)